Qubes-Community/Contents/docs/customization/dpi-scaling.md

 Then run `dconf update`.

-For more information on setting system-wide dconf see [this page](https://help.gnome.org/admin/system-admin-guide/stable/dconf-custom-defaults.html.en).
+For more information on setting system-wide dconf values see [this page](https://help.gnome.org/admin/system-admin-guide/stable/dconf-custom-defaults.html.en).

 Resources